 This is my second time on the BOD of the UTA.
 I believe strongly in education for excellence in our profession.

-Owner of Lewis Wildlife Art a full-service taxidermy business.
+CRAIG LEWIS - Owner of Lewis Wildlife Art a full-service taxidermy business.
 Served on numerous Boards of Directors including Chairman of the UTA Board for a number of years.
 Is a consultant with the Executive Service Corps helping non-profits resolve managerial and financial issues.
 Particular expertise in bringing order out of chaos and implementing more efficient and cost-effective organizational performance improvements.
 Keen, perceptive, and resourcefulness able to analyze evolving situations quickly and formulate doable action plans leading to measurable results.
 Also, fully conversant with regulatory guidelines and compliance standards such as DSHS, DOE, DOA, OSHA & DEC.
 A capable and respected leader, communicator, and relationship builder with proven expertise as an executive officer, board member, strategic partner and government agency liaison.
 Builds enduring relations based on an unwavering dedication to service, adherence to ethical standards and to the attainment of the highest levels of organizational and team performance

 SHAWN HACKWORTH - I have been an avid outdoorsman my whole life and spend a good portion of my free time enjoying the outdoors and the wildlife that live there.
 After preserving memories for family and friends as well as myself for a number of years I decided to go to school to obtain a more informed knowledge of taxidermy.